jcraggs/file-name-is-too-long-fix/README.md

 You can do this through the directory:

 * Step 1) Open your command prompt with the start menu then navigate to the newly created folder by typing `cd Desktop\temp_folder` and pressing enter.

 You can check to see which files are in the current directory by typing `dir` and then pressing enter.

-* Step 2) type `rename {current directory}\filename newfilename`.
+* Step 2) Type `rename {current directory}\filename newfilename` and press enter.

->-Where `{current directory}` is the directory file path to the temp_folder on your desktop (should be something like "C:\Users\YOUR NAME\Desktop\temp_folder"
+-Where `{current directory}` is the directory file path to the temp_folder on your desktop (should be something like "C:\Users\YOUR NAME\Desktop\temp_folder"

->-`\filename` is the name of the file you want to access, i.e. the one you just copied across.
+-`\filename` is the name of the file you want to access, i.e. the one you just copied across.

->-`newfilename` is what you want to call the new file e.g "hello_world.txt".
+-`newfilename` is what you want to call the new file e.g "hello_world.txt".
 Make sure to keep the file format tag (e.g. .txt, .docx, .jpg etc) when you rename the file.

->Note: The file name is case sensitive and any spaces in thefile name must be contained within quotation marks like so: “ ”
+Note: The file name is case sensitive and any spaces in thefile name must be contained within quotation marks like so: “ ”

 * Step 3) When you press enter after the rename command you should not receive any errors and now should be able to view the file.

->Getting an error message?
+Getting an error message?
 You have to make sure that what you type matches the directory exactly , if you don’t it’s likely that the command line will state “The system cannot find the file specified".